Update March 2020

 The mower also comes with a Child Lock to prevent anyone unfamiliar with safe operation from operating it freely.

 - Because of the mowers shape and the size of blade, it can’t reach grass beside a wall or fence.
-This means you’ll have to get the trimmers out once in a while.
+This means you’ll have to get the trimmer out once in a while for that perfect edge to edge finish.

-- For the Bluetooth connection to work you need to be standing quite near the mower so you can’t control it from your couch.
+- For the Bluetooth connection to work you need to be standing quite near the mower, so you can’t control it from the comfort of your sofa.

 - The Charging time of 16 – 20 hours is a very long time to wait before the RX12u can get back to action.
-But considering the size of lawn it is built for it should finish this in one go.
+But considering the size of lawn it is built for it should finish mowing your lawn in one go.

-So there isn’t all that wrong with the RX20 if you compare it to other models.
+In summary, there isn’t all that wrong with the RX12u if you compare it to other models.
 This model has so many good qualities that having a couple of flaws is more than acceptable.

-As you can probably tell from my tone just above, I am really impressed with the RX12u.
+As you can probably tell from my tone just above, in 2017 I was really impressed with the RX12u.
+However things and technology has now moved on and there are much better alternative robotic mowers available on the market today.

 Features like the Floating Deck and the Glider really do make this perfect for the small, complex garden.
 And not only that but things are included that you usually only find on a high end model – like the mobile connection and multi-zone feature.